wqking/eventpp/doc/eventqueue.md

 `func` takes exactly the same arguments as `EventQueue::enqueue`, and returns a boolean value.
 `processIf` returns true if any event was dispatched, false if no event was dispatched.
 `processIf` has some good use scenarios:
 1. Process certain events in certain thread.
-For example, in a GUI application, the UI related events may be only desired to processed in the main thread.
+For example, in a GUI application, the UI related events may be only desired to be processed in the main thread.
-2. Process the events until certain time.
+2. Process the events within certain duration.
 For example, in a game engine, the event process may be limited to only several milliseconds, the remaining events will be process in next game loop.
+In such situation, the `func` can return false when time out.

 #### emptyQueue